quackduck/WarpDrive/README.md

  wd Dir
  ```
  ### Options
- Currently, WarpDrive has two options:
+ Currently, WarpDrive has three options:

+ **Option --update**

+Updates WarpDrive to the latest commit

  **Option -a or --add**

-This option adds paths.
+Adds paths.
 Paths are automatically added when you visit them.

 ```sh
 wd -a /Users /usr/local/bin